DanielMatrixSYS/sublime-gov/README.md

 ## Installation

-To install Sublime Government, simply extract the contents of the ZIP file into your `garrysmod/addons` folder and restart your server.
+To install Sublime Government, simply extract the contents of the ZIP file into your `garrysmod/addons` then rename the folder from `sublime-gov-main` to `sublime_gov` then restart your server.

 ## A Quick Note